mike-westaway/timehelper/docs/configure_api_app.md

 ## Expose an Api

 The Api permissions were private to our Api Application.
-Now we need to expose an Api for our clients to use (if they are auhtorised).
+Now we need to expose an Api for our clients to use (if they are authorised).

 1. In the left nav, click 'Expose an API'
 1. In the centre of the screen click '+ Add a scope'